When I traveled to Switzerland I planned our itinerary to a tee. I think I was well-prepared for two weeks of train travel in Switzerland.

-Best way is to break-out the old fashion spreadsheet and write down the costs for your travel party without any discounts.
+The best way is to break out the old fashion spreadsheet and write down the costs for your travel party without any discounts.
 Then look up rates and discounts for various Swiss discount passes and do the math.

 There is a big difference in price level between supermarkets

 Switzerland is expensive.
 If you’re looking into traveling to Switzerland, that is one of the first things you’ll learn.
-One of the best super saver tips you’ll find are the above mentioned discount cards AND to shop and buy your food at supermarkets.
+One of the best super saver tips you’ll find is the above-mentioned discount cards AND to shop and buy your food at supermarkets.